Pipes of War

 ‘Huh?’ he replied.

-He pulled the toilet roll away from his mouth and repeated, ‘I’m Captain Clean.’
+The man pulled the toilet roll away from his mouth and repeated, ‘I’m Captain Clean.’

 It was early and so was he.
 Martin Daley paced the corridor, running through his presentation one last time.
 Today was the day he finally gave his pitch to the head of product development at LoTech, Filtham’s largest technology company – “why settle for high tech when you can have LoTech” as their advert proudly boasted.
+Their products were expensive and solved problems that nobody knew even existed until LoTech told them they did.
+If you didn’t have the latest LoTech computer, TV or stereo system, you were a nobody.
+Or at least that’s what their adverts with the sexy young couples liked to make you believe.

-‘Oh, you’re going for the job too?’ said Victor, pretending he hadn’t found out a week before from Janet from HR while they were making out in the stationery cupboard.
+‘Oh, you’re going for the job too?’ said Victor, pretending like he hadn’t found out a week before from Janet from HR while they were making out in the stationery cupboard.

 ‘Well, good luck I guess,’ he said with a smirk.
 ‘You’re gonna need it.’